apache/trafficcontrol/docs/source/development/traffic_ops.rst

 Writing New Endpoints
 =====================
-All new :ref:`to-api` endpoints should be written in Go, so writing endpoints for the Perl implementation is not discussed here.
-Furthermore, most new endpoints are accompanied by database schema changes which necessitate a new migration under :atc-file:`traffic_ops/app/db/migrations` and database best-practices are not discussed in this section.
+.. note:: Most new endpoints are accompanied by database schema changes which necessitate a new migration under :atc-file:`traffic_ops/app/db/migrations` and database best-practices are not discussed in this section.

 .. seealso:: This section contains a quick overview of API endpoint development; for the full guidelines for API endpoints, consult :ref:`api-guidelines`.